 Once (or, if) the political embargo ends and the reopening of trade begins, many owners of these cars will be able to sell them off for a pretty penny, which could be life-changing.

-With that being said, Cubans are not stupid and are very resourceful, so our driver (who came with us and brought his very bored girlfriend) and let us have a go at driving his pride and joy for the small price of $200 USD.
+With that being said, Cubans are not stupid and are very resourceful, so our driver (who came with us and brought his very bored girlfriend, bless her heart) let us have a go at driving his pride and joy for the small price of $200 USD.

 We were both allowed an hour each, we were very respectful and didn’t speed.
 Driving a gorgeous classical 1955 Chevrolet down the Cuban highway, en route to visit the mausoleum one of the most politically divisive figures ever – glorious.

 That’s some proper travel right there!

 You can also opt to hire a “normal” car and be on your own, I am more than happy with our decision.

 Driving across the island will give you a real sense of freedom and exploration, and it will only take three hours to get from Havana to the city of Santa Clara.
 This charming city is well and truly Che’s very own; images of the Argentine revolutionary/terrorist are scattered all over the city and are even where he is laid to rest.

 The Che Guevara Mausoleum is an interesting complex dedicated to Che and houses his remains.
 It’s also home to a museum dedicated to his life and the eternal flame, a flame lit by Fidel Castro.
 Alongside all of this stands a 22-foot statue of Guevara, an impressive sight as you walk into the complex.

 - Location – Santa Clara sits 170 miles east of Havana.